The Name of Yahweh

 The ‘his’ spoken of in the phrase ‘the angel of his presence’ is Yahweh the Father.
 However, in the next sentence the ‘his’ is not Yahweh the Father.
 Now it is the Angel that is spoken of because it was the Angel Who redeemed the Israelites from Egypt and Who lifted them and carried them through the wilderness and in the Promised land.

-Hebrews 1:7 confirms that an angel can become a spirit:
+Hebrews 1:7 confirms that an angel can become a wind.
+Hebrews 1:7 reads as:

 In 1 Kings we read about how Yahweh meets with spirits and that one of them offers to be a lying spirit in the mouths of Ahab’s prophets: